Meet the Ivy League Class of 2021

 If you’re among the students whose hard work has been rewarded this college application season, congratulations!
 Record numbers of applicants at many schools made this year the toughest yet.

-For more about the Ivy League, check out these CollegeVine posts:
+For more about the Ivy League, check out these great CollegeVine posts: